msmdev/geno2phenoTB/docs/cli.rst

 Run Mode
 --------

-This mode is used to predict atibiotic resistance of Mycobacterium tuberculosis.
+This mode is used to predict antibiotic resistance of Mycobacterium tuberculosis.
 The primary run command has several options:

 .. code-block:: console